Revivalr/random-scripts/useful/bash updater/readme.md

-# I was in the middle of rewriting the update script when I uploaded this so give me a few days before reporting errors
+# Rewrite finished

 This is the framework for an updater that checks for updates when a bash script starts and if there are updates it will ask if you want to install them.
-GUI version may be coming
+GUI version may be coming once I have optimized the script and stuff